sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker/index.md

 <pre class="pre-wrap"><code>docker run<span class="virtual-br"></span> --publish 7080:7080 --publish 127.0.0.1:2633:2633 --publish 127.0.0.1:3370:3370 --rm<span class="virtual-br"></span> sourcegraph/server:3.10.0</code></pre>

+> NOTE: Port 2633 and 3370 should never be made accessible to the public internet, in most cases publishing only to 127.0.0.1 is sufficient to ensure this.
+If your routing or the way you are exposing Sourcegraph is unique, please ensure 2633 and 3370 are not accessible to non-admins / the public internet.

 ## Insiders build

-To test new development builds of Sourcegraph (triggered by commits to master), change the tag to `insiders` in the `docker run` command.
+To test new development builds of Sourcegraph (triggered by commits to master), change the tag to `insiders` in the `docker run` command provided at the top of this page.

 > WARNING: `insiders` builds may be unstable, so back up Sourcegraph's data and config (usually `~/.sourcegraph`) beforehand.

 ```
-docker run --publish 7080:7080 --publish 2633:2633 --rm --volume ~/.sourcegraph/config:/etc/sourcegraph --volume ~/.sourcegraph/data:/var/opt/sourcegraph sourcegraph/server:insiders
+docker run [...] sourcegraph/server:insiders
 ```

 To keep this up to date, run `docker pull sourcegraph/server:insiders` to pull in the latest image, and restart the container to access new changes.